 Please apply by completing the online postgraduate research application form here.

-Please ensure you quote the following reference on your application: Automated On-line Optimisation of Flow Chemistry Synthesis (Reference Maskell LRC22).
+Please ensure you quote the following reference on your application: Particle Filters for Real-Time Autonomous Search of Chemical Synthesis Parameters (Reference Maskell LRC22).

 Open to EU/UK applicants